Maxwell Cummings

 In 1929, he began a career in real estate brokerage and development.
-He was responsible for Canada's first strip mall, the Norgate shopping centre in Saint-Laurent (now part of Montreal) and was one of the first Canadians to develop low-cost housing.
+He was responsible for Canada's first strip mall, the Norgate shopping centre in Saint-Laurent (now part of Montreal) and was one of the first Canadians to develop low-cost housing (lots of so-called veteran homes all over Montreal).

 He was a prominent member of the Montreal Jewish community.
 His offspring include the late philanthropist and entrepreneur Jack Cummings and businessman Robert Cummings.
 Jack's children include Steven Cummings, who like his grandfather has received the Order of Canada, Richard Cummings, former Executive Director of Jewish Family and Child Toronto, and Nancy Cummings-Gold, former president of The PACCK Foundation and wife of Senator Marc Gold.

 In 1978, Maxwell Cummings was made a Member of the Order of Canada and a Grand officer of the National Order of Quebec in 1990.